DhiaReza/LearnASP.NET/Bookstore MVC/Readme.md

 | 10 | Readme |	How to run, add dummy data, test admin area |
 | 11 | Folder |	Areas/Admin/Controllers/, Areas/Admin/Views/ etc. |

 What to do next :
-1. Clean the default template project
+1. Test the APIs via postman
-2. Starts with Step Number 3
+2. create view